What Is Bitcoin and How Does It Work?

 - BitcoinTalk Development & Technical Discussion Forum

 Major Bitcoin contributors are mentioned on the website sorted by their number of commitments.
 Top contributors include Wladimir J. van der Laan with 6500+, MarcoFalke with 2500+, and Pieter Wuille with 1500+ commits.
-You can see the whole list on Bitcoin's official website.
+You can see the whole list on the official website.
 Apart from the Bitcoin core and direct development, there are many free software projects that developers can work on, including Bitcoin Wallet, BFGMiner, and Armory.

 Which Financial Institutions Are Invested in Bitcoin?

-Since Bitcoin is a direct competitor to financial institutions and banks, they are not looking to invest in the project directly.
+Since it is a direct competitor to financial institutions and banks, they are not looking to invest in the project directly.
 That being said, they are looking to experiment with Bitcoin blockchain and other decentralised cryptocurrencies to develop a more viable and consumer-friendly payment infrastructure.
 These banks and financial institutions include Bank of America, JP Morgan, BNP Paribas, SocGen, Citi Bank, UBS, Barclays, Banco Santander, Standard Chartered, and Goldman Sachs.

 Mining is the process that helps Bitcoin in processing transactions and keeping blockchain secure.
 It involves adding new blocks to the blockchain carrying new transactions and maintaining a chronological record.
 Once the transaction is verified, the blocks get split, keys are created, and the BTCs get transferred.
-Miners can also create new Bitcoins by using the computing power to find solutions to cryptographic problems.
+Miners can also create new coins by using the computing power to find solutions to cryptographic problems.

-The reward given in terms of Bitcoin is based on the unanimous decision of the network and is usually around 6.25 Bitcoins.
+The reward given in terms of BTC is based on the unanimous decision of the network and is usually around 6.25 Bitcoins.
 To ensure there's no inflation, the digital currency has a fixed supply of 21 million BTCs.

-If you want to store your BTC safely and securely, you will need a Bitcoin wallet.
+If you want to store your BTC safely and securely, you will need a wallet.
 It can either be a physical device or software which you can use on your browser or download as an application on your PC or mobile.
 Some of the top BTC wallets include the following:

 - Ledger Nano S (Hardware wallet)